White-label and private labels models both mean you’re selling a product made by someone else, just under your own brand.

 Let's start with the cases of successful usage of white label products:

-• Spotify and white-label streaming platform.
+Spotify and a white-label streaming platform.
 While Spotify is widely recognized, several smaller music or podcast apps use white-label streaming technology provided by companies like 7digital or Tuneden.
 Such platforms offer a ready-made streaming solution that businesses can rebrand as their own.

-• Retail banking apps.
+Retail banking apps.
 For digital banks or financial startups, it is common to use white-label banking solutions.
 For instance, the platforms offered by Solarisbank and Marqeta enable banks to launch advertising campaigns quickly without building infrastructure from scratch.

-• Stadium Goods and Farfetch.
+Stadium Goods and Farfetch.
 Stadium Goods, a sneaker and streetwear marketplace successfully cooperated with Farfetch, a global fashion platform.
 The two companies relied on a white-label infrastructure to manage inventory and transactions behind the scenes.
 As a result, such cooperation allowed the two brands to extend their reach.

 Private label product examples